Proof of language skills for visa

 No. For children who come to Germany as part of family reunification, proof of language proficiency is generally not required.

-Are there exceptions to the language certificate requirement for spouses joining their spouses?
+Are there exceptions to the language requirement for spouses joining their spouses?

 Yes, for example, for spouses of EU Blue Card holders, researchers, or in cases of particular hardship.
-Proof of eligibility may also be waived in cases of certain nationalities or disabilities.
+Proof of eligibility may also be waived for certain nationalities or disabilities.

 6. Conclusion

 Knowledge of German is a key criterion for many types of visas for Germany.
 However, there is no general rule that requires proof of language proficiency for all visas (unless the job description specifies German language skills).
-The Common European Framework of Reference for Languages (CEFR) provides a uniform scale for language proficiency, which both law and practice are based on.
-For spouses, trainees, students, or those seeking naturalization, basic to good language skills are mandatory in many cases.
-Nevertheless, there are numerous exceptions—especially for highly qualified specialists, scientists, or for family and humanitarian reasons.
+The Common European Framework of Reference for Languages (CEFR) provides a uniform scale for language levels on which legislation and practice are based.
+For spouses, trainees, students, or those seeking naturalization, basic to good language skills are essential in many cases.
+Nevertheless, there are numerous exceptions – particularly for highly qualified specialists , scientists , or for family or humanitarian reasons.
 It is important to find out early on whether the planned visa requires language skills, what language level must be proven, and which certificates are recognized.
-Those who start learning the language early on significantly increase their chances of a successful visa application and successful integration in Germany.
+Those who start learning the language early on significantly increase their chances of a successful visa process and successful integration in Germany.

 [1] Bergmann / Dienelt, Aliens Law, 15th edition 2025, § 2